RNAS Tresco: History

-On 18 August 1918, the unit became No. 234 Squadron, RAF with Short Type 225 seaplanes.
+On 18 August 1918, the unit became No. 234 Squadron RAF (Royal Air Force) with Short Type 225 seaplanes.
 The last patrol was made on 10 November 1918, by which time all four Flights had been incorporated into the RAF as No. 234 Squadron RAF, before being disbanded in May 1919.

 Remains today

 Some remains of RNAS Tresco are visible today, most prominently the ramp from the yard onto the beach.
 The site is now occupied by the appropriately named Flying Boat Club of the Tresco Estate.